Chart Color Schemes

 The level of residential development activity in Westlake is very low in comparison to the average area assessed nationally by AreaSearch

 Westlake has averaged approximately one new dwelling approval annually over the past five financial years, totalling six homes.
-As of FY26, zero approvals have been recorded so far.
-The area's population decline indicates that new supply may have been keeping up with demand, offering buyers good choice while new properties are constructed at an average expected construction cost value of $391,000, slightly above the regional average, suggesting a focus on quality developments.
-This financial year has seen $390,000 in commercial development approvals, indicating minimal commercial development activity compared to Greater Brisbane.
+As of FY26, zero approvals have been recorded.
+The area's population decline suggests that new supply has likely been meeting demand, providing good options for buyers.
+New properties are constructed at an average value of $391,000, slightly above the regional average, indicating a focus on quality developments.

 Frequently Asked Questions - Development